linkeddata/dokieli/README.md

 ### Structure and Semantics

-This repository contains an HTML+RDFa template, and stylesheets which follows the LNCS, ACM style guidelines.
+This repository contains a **single** HTML+RDFa template, and stylesheets which follows the LNCS, ACM style guidelines.
 See the examples.
 The markup structure is simple and flexible.

 ### Presentation

-Views are mostly tested using the Gecko browser engine (e.g., Firefox).
+The stylesheets are mostly tested using the Gecko browser engine e.g., Firefox.
 However, the views are also in good condition in other engines e.g., WebKit (Chrome, Chromium, Opera), and Trident (Internet Explorer) - your mileage may vary.
+As browser engines improve their CSS implementations, so do these stylesheets.

 ### Interaction

 * In browser editing (very soon!)
-No, you don't have to code HTML or in RDF syntaxes.
+No, you don't have to code HTML or trip over RDF syntaxes.
 * Visiblity and identifiers for sections and other important enough declared concepts.
 * Document Metadata